 Is evaporated milk keto

-The amount of carbs in a tablespoon of regular store bought condensed milk is about 14 – all from sugar, both from the added sugar and from the milk itself.
+The amount of carbs in a tablespoon of regular store bought condensed milk is about 14! – and it’s all from sugar, both from the added sugar and from the milk itself (lactose).
 In comparison, I believe this low-carb homemade version can also be considered keto friendly, if had in moderation.
 For me, it’s worth every single carb!

 Another reason to use evaporated milk, instead of straight regular cow’s milk, is that this easy condensed milk recipe is basically evaporating the water from the ingredients while mixing over heat until it thickens.
 The less water we put in, the quickest it gets ready!